DahianaMC/Supervised-Machine-Learning/README.md

 - File name: credit_risk_resampling.IPYNB

 ## Analysis
 We were using a dataset about loan statistics.
 We read the data and did some cleaning, we encoded the data in columns with strings and convert to binary code using the get_dummies() method from pandas.
 After the cleaning was donde we created the X_train, X_test, y_train and y_test datasets to be used in the resample.
-We started with oversampling, the Naive Random Oversampling.
+We started with oversampling, the Naive Random and SMOTE, then undersampling using the ClusterCentroids resampler, and finally we did a combination (Over and Under) sampling using SMOTEENN.

+## Oversampling
 ### Naive Random Oversampling
 We resample the training data with the RandomOversampler, then we trained a logistic regression classifier using the resample data.
 Summary of the results: